User25514/Santi-Logger/Privacy.md

 Last Updated: 20/04/2025

-VRCat (“we”, “us”, “our”) is a moderation and group management Discord bot that integrates with the VRChat platform.
-This Privacy Policy explains how we collect, use, store, and protect your data when you use the bot.

-VRCat is developed and maintained by an independent programmer based in the UK and acts as the Data Controller under the UK General Data Protection Regulation (UK GDPR).
+VRCat is a Discord bot designed to assist with moderation and group management for communities using the VRChat platform.
+It is developed and maintained by an independent UK-based programmer, who also acts as the Data Controller for all personal data collected and processed through the bot under the UK General Data Protection Regulation (UK GDPR).

+> ⚠️What is “Personal Data”
+> In this policy, personal data refers to any information that can be used to identify an individual, either directly or indirectly.
+This can include things like Discord User IDS, VRChat User IDS, audit action references, and VRChat Group and Discord Server IDS.
+This service does not include usernames, profile avatars, IP addresses, or message content unrelated to the bot's commands and audit channels, unless otherwise stated.

+VRCat does not collect or store:
+Usernames or display names
+Profile Pictures or avatars
+Personal messages (DMs)
+Any general chat content outside designated moderation channels Government-issued ID, date of birth or IP addresses.
-## 1. Data We Collect
+## 1. Data VRCat Collects

-We collect only the personal data necessary to deliver our moderation and group management features:
+VRCat collects only the personal data necessary to deliver our moderation and group management features:

 Discord Information: